 The Backfire G2 is comfortable, has a great grip, and it feels 100% solid at high speeds.
 Its large wheelbase, big wheels, and wide trucks aid in handling even the nastiest of bumps and cracks.
 This was one of our favorite boards to shred.

-The Onewheel+ XR and the Onewheel Pint aren't quite as comfortable to ride for longer periods as a traditional 4-wheel skateboard, but we found we were drawn to this pair over and over again — almost as much as the above board — simply because they are so much fun to ride.
+The Onewheel Pint isn't quite as comfortable to ride for longer periods as a traditional 4-wheel skateboard, but we found we were drawn to this model over and over again — almost as much as the above board — simply because it's so much fun to ride.

-While the self-balancing models aren't as comfortable to ride as the Backfire G2`, their performance at traversing bumpy terrain and handling unexpected cracks is unparalleled.
+While the self-balancing models aren't as comfortable to ride as the Backfire G2, their performance at traversing bumpy terrain and handling unexpected cracks is unparalleled.
 Unsurprising, as it's easy to see that boards designed for traveling over mud, grass, sand, and snow should easily handle some rough spots on the asphalt.
-Either of these boards would be our first choice if we knew we were going to be riding over less than perfect pavement.
+Either of these boards would be our first choice if we knew we would be riding over less than perfect pavement.

 The Teamgee H5 has a jarring and unpleasant ride when going over bad pavement, so we weren't particularly drawn to it unless we knew we were going to be going over smooth roads.
 However, it is comfortable enough that we didn't hate riding it for longer periods, provided the road was smooth.